ihsanashi/covid19-dashboard/README.md

 - Next.js & React for building UIs
 - Tailwind CSS for styling components
-- React icons, react-svg-worldmap, react-table
+- Hooks and Context API for managing state